Paul Carter (1930s pitcher)

-Paul Carter (May 10, 1900 - death unknown) was an American Negro league pitcher in the 1930s.
+Paul Carter (May 24, 1900 - May 9, 1975) was an American Negro league baseball pitcher in the 1930s.

 A native of Kennett Square, Pennsylvania, Carter made his Negro leagues debut in 1931 with the Hilldale Club.
 He went on to play for the Baltimore Black Sox and Philadelphia Stars, and finished his career in 1936 with the New York Black Yankees.